 Suggested steps in creating content

-When I first started creating content I thought of the topic that would be interesting to my readers.
-I developed a blog around this topic and then tried to think of keywords.
-Now, I think of the topic and then right away look for long tail keywords.
+When I first started creating content, I thought of the topic that would be interesting to my readers.
+I developed a blog on this topic and then tried to think of keywords.
+Now, I think of the subject and then right away look for long tail keywords.
 I research variations on the keywords and choose the one that is likely to rank in a Google search.